 Try also their excellent Moscatel Extra dessert wine, made from the Moscatel Romano grape.
 Sometimes moscatel dessert wines can be over-the-top-sweet.
 Not this one.
-One of the best we’ve tried, with a beautiful amber colour to match.
+One of the best I’ve tried, with a beautiful amber colour to match.

 Star of the show is their fondillón, made with the sherry-style solera system.
 The oldest barrel (tonel El Abuelo) started production in 1892 and is still going strong.

 © Guy Pelham 2018